use-inkubator/Ecosystem-Grants/applications/DAOsign.md

 ## Future Plans

-Please include here if you have a future plan after building this template in making it in to production.
+Support the tool and share it with the community.

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Bounty Program?** Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
+**How did you hear about the Bounty Program?** Medium / Twitter / Element / Announcement by another team / **personal recommendation** / etc.

-Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

-- Work you have already done.
-- If there are any other teams who have already contributed (financially) to the project.
+Our team had been working on a bunch of Polkadot projets including Nodle - 11th Parachain, and have a lot of experience with WASM VM.